 I have been on the road for a while now and will only continue ramping up as we keep releasing music.
 I will be on the west coast this summer and the fall tour is starting to fall into place!

 What else is happening next in Jessica Martindale’s world?

 Walk the World is releasing Friday, May 27th and the music video will be coming out on Friday, June 10th.
 Im playing all over America in the next several months and would love to meet anyone who is reading this article.
 Hopefully, I’ll be playing somewhere near you soon.

-Hi Leonelle, welcome to VENTS!
+Hi guys, welcome to VENTS!
 How have you been?
-Thank you!!
-Ive been good!
-Livin. …
+Hi and thanks for having us. …